-Summary: Listen and learn what homeowners and utility companies are responsible for when it when it comes to repairing service entry cables and electric meters.
+Learn what homeowners and utility companies are responsible for when it when it comes to repair electric service entry cables and electric meters.

 LESLIE: Mitch in Texas, you’ve got The Money Pit.
 What can we do for you today?